lukakljajevic/Kolaborate/README.md

 # Kolaborate

 Kolaborate is a full-stack web application for bug tracking and project management.
-It consists of 3 parts:
+Technologies used for development are:
   * Angular Single-Page-App
   * ASP.NET Core Web API
   * Identity Server 4